lopezhansel/Learning-New-Things/Continue-Learning-Js/emmiter.js/readme.md

 # Event Listener
-Attempting to understand how Node.js Works underneath
+Attempting to UNDERSTAND how Node.js Works underneath